unkoder-dev/of-xtractor/tutorial.md

   <img src="./assets/images/docs/user_list.png" alt="" class="tutorial-img">
 </div>

+## 2.1 Extension page layout

-If you select any of your susbcriptions, you will get the following info from the user:
+If you select any of your susbcriptions (see 2.1), you will get the following info from the user:

 <div>
   <img src="./assets/images/docs/popup_sections.png" alt="" class="tutorial-img">